pascallaliberte/sharpen.page/index.md

 * You have **made a big sale of a service or customized product to a B2B client** and would like to find out the core reason (the job-to-be-done) of that one big purchase so you can tweak how you approach new B2B clients;
 {: .home-jobs }

 See your situation listed?
-[Shoot me an email](mailto:pascal@pascallaliberte.me) to tell me what you're up against.
+[Shoot me an email {% include svg/mail.svg.html %}](mailto:pascal@pascallaliberte.me){: .cta-btn } to tell me what you're up against.
 {: .cta-interstitial }

 * You are **getting more than 10,000 visits to your site** and would like to test out different marketing copy so you can see if you can increase your revenue;